-Georgia judge to consider Trump co-defendants' requests to sever their cases

-A Georgia judge has scheduled a hearing Wednesday to consider motions from former Trump lawyers Sidney Powell and Kenneth Chesebro’s to sever their cases after they pleaded not guilty to racketeering charges in the battleground state’s election interference case.

-Fulton County Superior Court Judge Scott McAfee said he plans to ask prosecutors at the hearing for a “good-faith estimate of the time reasonably anticipated to present the State’s case during a joint trial of all 19 co-defendants, and alternatively any divisions thereof, including the number of witnesses likely to be called and the number and size of exhibits likely to be introduced.”
+Georgia judge 'skeptical' of DA's plan for Trump, 18 others to stand trial next month

+The ruling wasn't a total win for Powell and Chesebro — the judge denied their request to sever their cases from each other.
+Their attorneys had contended the move was necessary because while both are charged with racketeering, they're alleged to have carried out different schemes.

+Both have pleaded not guilty, as have Trump and the other defendants in the case.

-The sprawling 41-count indictment in the case charged former President Donald Trump and 18 co-defendants, including Powell and Chesebro, with violating Georgia’s Racketeer Influenced and Corrupt Organization (RICO) Act.
-Fulton County District Attorney Fani Willis alleged all 19 defendants participated in schemes designed to overturn Joe Biden’s 2020 victory in Georgia and unlawfully name Trump the winner of the election.
+The wide-ranging 41-count indictment in the case charged all 19 with violating Georgia’s Racketeer Influenced and Corrupt Organization (RICO) Act.
+Willis alleged the defendants participated in schemes designed to overturn Joe Biden’s 2020 victory in Georgia and unlawfully name Trump the winner of the election.

-All defendants have pleaded not guilty and waived their arraignments as of Tuesday.

 Powell, who was part of Trump’s legal team that boosted his claims of widespread election fraud after his loss to Biden, is charged with racketeering, conspiracy to commit election fraud, conspiracy to commit computer theft, trespass and invasion of privacy and conspiracy to defraud the state.
 The computer theft charge is related to an effort to improperly access voting machines in rural Coffee County, prosecutors allege.